Skip to content

 Pullback to Rising MA: The Safest Entry in a Trending Stock

 A pullback to a rising moving average is one of the highest-probability entries in swing trading.
-Learn the EMA9/EMA20 Bone Zone framework, the exact entry checklist, ATR-based stops and targets, and why this strategy wins 68% of the time in trending markets.
+Learn the EMA9/EMA20 Bone Zone framework, the exact entry checklist, ATR-based stops and targets, and why trend context makes this one of the higher-probability entries, with live stats on the performance page.

 7 min readRead